Skip to main content

 7. Save the file and reload the page in Chrome.

-9. Return to your code editor to explore the alternative placement option.
+9. Return to your code editor.

 .read-more::after {